 Can I use N26 if I’m not a European citizen/resident?

 YES.
-I’m Canadian and it’s my go-to card for any transactions—online or in-person, including ATM withdrawals—outside of Canada.
+I’m Canadian and it’s my go-to card for any transactions—online or in-person, including those free ATM withdrawals—outside of Canada.
 You do need to have a European shipping address for them to send you the card, though if you don’t live there, you can have it sent to wherever you’re staying (hotel, friend’s apartment, etc.); just be sure to include “c/o YOUR NAME” when you give N26 the address.
 If you’re outside of Europe but will be there in a couple of months, sign up now and then complete your verifications as soon as you arrive to ensure you won’t run into any delays.

 Is TransferWise safe to use?